portworx/px-dev/install_run_rhel.md

       }
     }
 ```
+IMPORTANT: If you are using Compose.IO, the kvdb string might end with [port]/v2/keys.
+Please omit the /v2/keys for now.
 Before running the container, make sure you have saved off any data on the storage devices specified in the config.

       Warning!!!: Any storage device that PX-Lite uses will be reformatted.